A higher order nonconforming virtual element method for the Cahn-Hilliard equation: Virtual element discretization

 The global VEM space can now be defined in the standard way as follows. \begin{definition}[Global virtual space] The \emph{global VEM space} is defined as

 where $\HTwoNCSpace$ is the nonconforming space given in Definition \ref{defn: H2 nonconforming space}. \end{definition}

-As usual, we can define the corresponding global dofs as an extension to those described in Definition \ref{defn: dof set} with $\edgeValueDofs=\polOrder-3$ and $\innerDofs=\polOrder-4$.
-We can extend ($D\ref{dof 1}$) to evaluation at internal vertices, ($D\ref{dof 2}$) and ($D\ref{dof 3}$) to internal edges $e \in \mathcal{E}_h^{\text{int}}$, and finally we can take ($D\ref{dof 4}$) for each $K \in \mesh$.
+We can define the corresponding global dofs in the usual way \cite{beirao_da_veiga_basic_2013}.
 We set the local normal dofs which correspond to boundary edges to zero.
 Note that the global degrees of freedom are unisolvent - this follows from the unisolvency of the local degrees of freedom and the definition of the local spaces.

 Now that the virtual spaces \corrections{and} projection operators \corrections{are in place,} we are able to define the discrete bilinear forms\corrections{.}

 \begin{definition}[Discrete forms] For $v_h,w_h,z_h \in \vemSpace$ define the discrete forms as